milindvb/mbJavaSDKBlobStorageUserManagedIdentity/README.md

-# This App Service example will download a file from Azure blob storage using <mark>User</mark> Assigned Managed Identity and Azure blob storage Java SDK.
+# This App Service example will download a file from Azure blob storage using ==User== Assigned Managed Identity and Azure blob storage Java SDK.

 # Pre-requisites